-On 25 May 2018, the GDPR will come into force across all EU member states.
+On 25 May 2018, the GDPR came into force across all EU member states.

 The GDPR was approved by the EU Parliament on 14 April 2016, following four years of preparation and debate.
 That approval required the EU member states to agree to the final text of the new legislation.
 However, businesses were given two years – until 25 May 2018 – to prepare for the changes.
 And from that date onwards, GDPR must be put into practice.

-According to research undertaken by Sage (as part of our GDPR customer survey in October 2017, which featured 100 respondents), 57% of UK business lack awareness of GDPR, while 60% don’t know what it means for their business.
+According to research undertaken by Sage (as part of our GDPR customer survey in October 2017, which featured 100 respondents), 57% of UK business lack awareness of GDPR, while 60% didn’t know what it meant for their business.

 Will GDPR affect my business?

 In a word, yes.
-Even if your business is completely au fait with the Data Protection Act 1998, the requirements of the GDPR surpass it, so it’s unlikely that your company will already be compliant (unless it has already taken the necessary steps to be so).
+Even if your business is completely au fait with the Data Protection Act 1998, the requirements of the GDPR surpass it, so you’d still have to take the necessary steps to be compliant.

 What is a data controller?

 The person, public authority, agency or other body who, alone or jointly with others, determines the purposes and means of the processing of personal data.
 If you are collecting personal data for your own use and purposes, you are the controller and fully liable for being compliant with the GDPR, including all security.

 A person, public authority, agency or other body who processes personal data on behalf of a controller (other than employees of that controller).
 If you are processing personal data on behalf of another organisation, you are the processor and must only act on the instructions of the controller organisation.
 The GDPR now imposes direct obligations on data processors, not just data controllers.